Mohith8861/readme_test/readme.md

 ### Backend

-- Centralized Roadmap and Resource sharing API built using **[Express](https://expressjs.com/)**, which can handle all API requests and serves data efficiently.
+- Centralized Roadmap and Resource sharing API built using **[Express](https://expressjs.com/)**, which can handle all API requests and serve data efficiently.

 ### Database

-- **[MongoDB Atlas](https://www.mongodb.com/products/platform/atlas-database)** stores user data, roadmaps, and resources in a highly flexible and scalable schema using **[Mongoose ODM](https://mongoosejs.com/)** as the doctument mapping library.
+- **[MongoDB Atlas](https://www.mongodb.com/products/platform/atlas-database)** stores user data, roadmaps, and resources in a highly flexible and scalable schema using **[Mongoose ODM](https://mongoosejs.com/)** as the document mapping library.

 <!-- ### Authentication